5l1v3r1/WhatsSpy-Public-wiki/ways-of-getting-the-secret.markdown

 * Enter the retrieved code in the script without any dashes (only the digits!).
 * Write down the `secret` (it's the one-line of strange characters ending with an =).

+**You might get an: [status] => fail [reason] => bad_param.**

+* This seems to be a problem caused be either your network IP or machine itself.
+* Contact maikeldus@hotmail.com with your phonenumber and I will request an activation code for you.
+* After this execute`php api/whatsapp/activationTool.php` and proceed with the tutorial.

 #### 2) registration via WART

 **WART might tell you the activation code is wrong, use method one in this case.**